Libby Hart is the author of three collections of poetry: Fresh News from the Arctic, This Floating World and Wild.

 She is a recipient of several residencies and fellowships, including a Readings Glenfern Fellowship, Writing at Rosebank Fellowship, DJ O’Hearn Memorial Fellowship, and an Australia Council for the Arts international residency at the Tyrone Guthrie Centre at Annaghmakerrig.
 Additionally, Libby has held residencies at The Cill Rialaig Project, Varuna – The Writers’ House, and Palace Cinema Como to coincide with the inaugural Poetry in Film Festival.

 Libby is presently based in Melbourne, Australia, and acknowledges the Wurundjeri people of the larger Kulin nation as the sovereign owners of the land on which she lives and works.
-Hart pays her respects to elders past, present and future.
+Hart pays her respects to elders past, present and future, and extends that respect to other First Nations peoples.